ErikAndreasOhlsson/sjpi24-first-repo/README.md

 # sjpi24-first-repo

-Demo of git and github
+Demo of git and github.
+Even more changes in VS Code.